First constraints on non-minimally coupled Natural and Coleman-Weinberg inflation and massive neutrino self-interactions with Planck+BICEP/Keck: Introduction

 Furthermore, there have been many proposed inflationary models so far, but a large number of them have already been ruled out by the cosmological observations, such as $\phi^2$ and $\phi^4$ potential models in which the inflaton is minimally coupled~\cite{akrami2020planck}.
 In fact, in curved space-time, the renormalizable scalar field theory necessitates the non-minimal coupling term, which is $\xi \phi^2 R$, between the inflaton and Ricci scalar~\cite{callan1970new, freedman1974energy,buchbinder1992effective}.
 This term makes most inflationary models more compatible with the observations, such as the Starobinsky ($R^2$ inflation) model~\cite{kehagias2014remarks}, which gives the best consistency for all current existing data.
-It is important to note that, in literature, inflation with a non-minimally coupled scalar field has been studied for two different formulations in gravity~\cite{bezrukov2011higgs,bezrukov2008standard,bostan2018inflationary,bauer2008inflation,tenkanen2017resurrecting,rasanen2017higgs,jinno2020higgs,rubio2019preheating,enckell2018higgs,bostan2020quadratic,tenkanen2019minimal,jarv2020equivalence,Bostan:2019fvk,Bostan:2022swq,Bostan:2019uvv,Racioppi:2019jsp,Gialamas:2023flv,Eadkhong:2023ozb, Racioppi:2017spw,Okada:2022yvq}, \textit{Metric and Palatini formulations.} In the Einstein-Hilbert Lagrangian, equations of motion are the same for both formulations.
+Furthermore, it is pivotal to mention that refs.~\cite{Buchbinder:1985jxp,Elizalde:1994im,Elizalde:1993qh,Elizalde:1993ew,Elizalde:1993ee,Elizalde:1994gv} considered and calculated with details the quantum corrections to scalar potential with the existence of non-minimal scalar-curvature term.
+Moreover, in literature, inflation with a non-minimally coupled scalar field has been studied for two different formulations in gravity~\cite{bezrukov2011higgs,bezrukov2008standard,Bostan:2018evz,bauer2008inflation,tenkanen2017resurrecting,rasanen2017higgs,jinno2020higgs,rubio2019preheating,enckell2018higgs,bostan2020quadratic,tenkanen2019minimal,jarv2020equivalence,Bostan:2019fvk,Bostan:2022swq,Bostan:2019uvv,Racioppi:2019jsp,Gialamas:2023flv,Eadkhong:2023ozb, Racioppi:2017spw,Okada:2022yvq,Choudhury:2017cos,Choudhury:2013zna,Choudhury:2014sxa,Choudhury:2015baa,Boubekeur:2015xza,Cecchini:2024xoq}, \textit{Metric and Palatini formulations.} In the Einstein-Hilbert Lagrangian, equations of motion are the same for both formulations.
 This means that two formalisms correspond to the same physics theories.
 On the one hand, these two formulations explain two different theories of gravity on the condition that there is a non-minimal coupling between matter and gravity~\cite{bauer2008inflation}.
 In this case, these two formulations are not equivalent at all.
 Also, the inflationary predictions of the two formulations are different for the potential models that are taken into account.
-For instance, in particular, the Starobinsky model is lost in the Palatini formulation, and in the Palatini formulation, $r$ can take much smaller values than the Metric one~\cite{bauer2008inflation, jarv2018palatini}.
+For instance, in particular, the Starobinsky model is lost in the Palatini formulation, and in the Palatini formulation, $r$ can take much smaller values than the Metric one for large values of the coupling parameter between the inflaton and gravity ~\cite{bauer2008inflation, jarv2018palatini}.
+However, in the minimal coupling scenario, both metric and Palatini formulations are basically same and yield similar predictions of inflationary parameters.